Skip to content

 Share

-Most SAP CX projects don’t fail technologically.
-They fail commercially — the organisation can’t demonstrate that the investment delivered measurable returns.
-That’s usually because nobody defined what “return” looks like before the project started.
+Most SAP CX projects don’t fail because of technology.
+They fail because nobody can prove the investment was worth it.
+And that’s almost always because nobody defined what “worth it” looked like before the project kicked off.

 TL;DR: Companies that performed an ROI analysis before ERP implementation met their expectations 83% of the time (Panorama Consulting, 2025).
 SAP CX ROI comes from four measurable areas: sales productivity (pipeline velocity, forecast accuracy), service efficiency (resolution time, first-contact resolution), marketing effectiveness (campaign ROI, customer lifetime value), and operational savings (reduced manual data entry, fewer integration errors).
 Define KPIs before implementation, measure baselines, and track improvements quarterly.